What are Canine Silica Stones and Crystals?

 Feeding to Prevent Canine Silica Stones & Crystals

 Eliminate foods containing whole grains.
-Or, if you feel you must include whole grains in your dog’s diet, check the silica content at the USDA food ingredient website.
+Or, if you feel you must include whole grains in your dog’s diet, check the silica content on the USDA food ingredient website.

 Certain natural diets also contain silica.
 Diets containing substantial corn gluten feed (not corn gluten meal), or intact grains (with hulls) often contain silica.
 Always read your labels!

 The following is a list of foods known to contain silica.
-Avoid all foods on the list!
+Avoid all foods on this list: